dayanruben/app-platform/docs/presenter.md

 ```

 The last step is to forward back gestures from the UI layer to `Presenters` to invoke the callbacks in the
 `Presenters`.
-Here again it's recommended to do this in from the root `Renderer`:
+Here again it's recommended to do this from within the root `Renderer`:

 ```kotlin hl_lines="4 8"
 @Inject